Free, private file tools that run entirely in your browser.

 As a student developer obsessed with the low-level architecture of the web, I knew this wasn't necessary.
 Modern browsers are not just document viewers - they are high-performance computing environments.
 I realized that by combining React for the UI and Rust-compiled WebAssembly for the heavy lifting, I could build a tool that executes complex file logic entirely within the local V8 engine sandbox.

 I built FileMint to prove that privacy is not just a policy - it is an engineering choice.
-By eliminating the back-end processing layer, I created a trustless system.
-I do not have to ask you to trust me with your data, because my code is architecturally incapable of seeing it.
-This zero-server-upload model is the core of our technical DNA.
+By utilizing local processing, our goal is to minimize data exposure.
+Since operations run directly in your browser, we do not upload files to external servers.
+This client-side execution model is the core of our technical DNA.

 "I engineered FileMint to bypass the centralized server paradigm.
 Your data stays precisely where it belongs: on your disk."